 Who can use the data and how?

-We deliberately do not store photographs on our site.
+We do not store photographs on our site.
 We connect and add context to existing resources on the web instead of trying to own it.
-We supply links to images via the API meaning that you could use them within you own app whilst displaying appropriate attribution.
+We supply links to images so that you could use them within your own app whilst displaying appropriate attribution.

-The official API is shaping up and you should find XML, JSON, and KML representations of many pages if you send the appropriate Accept: headers (or add .xml to the URL).
+The official API is shaping up and you should find JSON, GEOJSON, and CSV representations of many pages if you send the appropriate Accept: headers (or add .json to the URL).
 Some of the HTML pages contain microformats too.
 If you're interested in any specific data, or a specific format, please let us know.

 The live API has a default limit of 500 records, so that our servers can cope.
-We recommend that you query a reduced area such as Newcastle district by specifying the top-left and bottom-right corners of a box.
+An area can be queried with a bounding box, such as Newcastle district by specifying the top-left and bottom-right corners of a box.